-The second possibility arises from the early name of Hanbury Hill.
-Until the 19th century, Hanbury Hill was called Yearnebarrowe Hill, or variants thereof (see Wood (1837), Chambers (1978), Haden (1988) and Perry (2001)).
-"Yearne" might derive from OE earn, meaning eagle, but the ending "barrowe" is perhaps of more relevance here.
-According to Gelling (1997), the term often referred to a natural hill, but in some instances "barrowe" was used to mean a man-made (often ancient) mound.
-This could, therefore, indicate the presence of a prehistoric barrow on the high ground between Hanbury Hill and Heath Lane; and such a barrow, if opened, might reveal some form of stone chamber.
+The second possibility arises from an early alternative name for Hanbury Hill.
+Until the 19th century, it was also known as Yearnebarrowe Hill or some variant thereof (see Wood, 1837; Chambers, 1978; Haden, 1988 and Perry, 2001).
+"Yearne" might derive from OE earn, meaning eagle, or ēaren, meaning gravelly (which seems less likely given the local geology), but the ending barrowe is perhaps of more relevance here.
+According to Gelling (1997), the term often referred to a natural hill, but in some instances barrowe was used to mean a manmade (often ancient) mound.
+This could, therefore, indicate the presence of a prehistoric barrow or tumulus on the high ground between Hanbury Hill and Heath Lane; and such a barrow, if opened, might reveal some form of stone chamber.